Forest-Economics-Goettingen/optimLanduse/README.md

 #### Solver and List with results

-The *solveScenario()* function requires the initialized *optimLanduse* object and only a few optional solver-specific arguments.
+The *solveScenario()* function requires the initialized *optimLanduse*-object and only a few optional solver-specific arguments.
 As the solving process has no stochastic element, the calculation times depend almost entirely on the number of digits calculated.

 -   *digitsPrecision*: Provides the only possibility for the user to influence the calculation time.
 As the solving process has no stochastic element, the calculation times depend almost entirely on the number of digits calculated.

--   *lowerBound* & *upperBound*: Optional bounds for the land-use options.
-The lower bound must be 0 or a vector with lower bounds in the dimension of the land-use options.
-The upper bound, respectively, 1 or a vector with upper bounds in the dimension of the land-use options.
+-   *lowerBound* & *upperBound*: Optional bounds for the land-cover options.
+The lower bound must be 0 or a vector with lower bounds in the dimension of the land-cover options.
+The upper bound, respectively, 1 or a vector with upper bounds in the dimension of the land-cover options.
 Choosing 0 and 1 (the defaults) as boundaries for all decision variables, means that no land-cover alternative is forced into the portfolio and that no land-cover alternative is assigned a maximum.

 The resulting *list with results* contains different Information of the optimization model.
 First the information of the *initScenario()*